Here comes industrial production ...

-The Federal Reserve will release data on industrial production and capacity utilization during April at 9:15 a.m.
-ET.
+The latest data on industrial production and capacity utilization will be released at 9:15 a.m.
+ET .

-Economists forecast that industrial production rose 0.3% month-on-month following a 0.6% drop according to Bloomberg.
-This would be only the second positive reading since last September.
+The consensus forecast is that industrial production rose 0.4% in January from December, while capacity utilization was 76.7%.

+Cutbacks in mining and utilities contributed to a 0.4% drop in industrial production last month.
+If production rises, it would only be the third time in the past year, as industry continues to cope with setbacks from weak demand and the strong dollar.

 Business Insider Emails & Alerts